 What is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is a type of bankruptcy that allows individuals to discharge their debts.
-In order to qualify for Chapter 7 Bankruptcy protection.
-Your income and debt will be subjected to a ‘means test’.
+In order to qualify for Chapter 7, your income and debt will be subjected to a ‘means test’.
 The means test is used to determine if your income is low enough that you are unable to repay your debts.
-If you do not qualify for Chapter 7, filing for Chapter 13 may still be an option.
+If you do not qualify for Chapter 7 protection, filing for Chapter 13 may still be an option.

-Filing for bankruptcy erases much of your debt, however you will remain responsible for the debts including child support, spousal support obligations, student loans and most unpaid taxes are all examples of debts that cannot be discharged in bankruptcy.
+Filing for bankruptcy erases much of your debt.
+However, you will remain responsible for the debts including child support, spousal support obligations, student loans, and most unpaid taxes are all examples of debts that cannot be discharged in bankruptcy.
 As a result, it is important to understand what types of debt will still be owed even after you file for bankruptcy before you make the decision to file.